Creating a Career Development Plan: Tips and Strategies

 - What small steps can I take to meet my long-term goals?

-- What steps can help me grow within my job role and make me more visible?
+- What steps can I take to grow within my job role and be more visible?

-- Required training courses or programs to take part in
+- The training or courses that you need to take to take part in

-- Publishing and books that are relevant to your industry and provide more information
+- The books and publications that pertain to your industry that provide more information

 Implement Your Plan